laisnajjar/LaisNajjar/README.md

 Hello World !!!

-I'm a freshman at the University of Michigan 〽️ studying mathematics of finance and risk management ➗ as well as computer science🖥️
+I'm a rising sophmore at the University of Michigan 〽️ studying computer science🖥️

 I'm professionally interested in a lot of things:
-🔥Quant, Software Engineer, Project Management, Investment Banking, Private Equity, Hedge Funds🔥
+🔥Software Engineer, Project Management, Quant🔥

 -------------------------------------------------------------------------------------------------------------------------------------------
 🥅 Languages: